Kodi (software): Skins and themes

 Like the majority of applications that originated from a 'homebrew' scene, modification and customization of the interface using skins is very popular among Kodi users and hundreds of skins and themes are available for users to install.
 The Kodi skinning engine's flexibility is also advantageous to third parties wanting to create derivative works, as it facilitates rebranding the environment and making deeper changes to the look and feel of the user interface.

-As of Kodi version 17, the official default skins for new installs are "Estuary", for typical home-theater usage, and "Estouchy" for touchscreens.
-These newly designed skins replace the longtime default skin "Confluence", and are intended to present more content on the homescreen, be easier for new users, and bring "Kodi into the present day of UI design."
+As of Kodi version 21, the official default skin for new installs is "Estuary", for typical home-theater usage.
+There was a default skin specifically for touchscreens, "Estouchy", whose development was discontinued in 2024.
+Users have pointed out that Estuary supports a "touchscreen mode" reported to work well, and the last Estouchy version, 4.0.0, although no loner in the Kodi repository, continued to work if downloaded as a ZIP file.
+Estuary replaced the longtime default skin "Confluence" from version 17, and is intended to present more content on the homescreen, be easier for new users, and bring "Kodi into the present day of UI design."

 Users can also create their own skin (or simply modify an existing skin) and share it with others via public websites that are used for Kodi skin trading and development.
 Many such third-party skins exist that are well maintained by the community, and while some skins are originals with unique designs, most begin as a clone or an exact replica of other multimedia software interfaces, such as Apple Front Row, Windows Media Center Edition (MCE), MediaPortal, Wii Channel Menu (Xii), Xbox 360 interface, and others.

-In addition to skins and themes users can create a themed package called a 'build'.
+In addition to skins and themes, users can create a themed package called a 'build'.
 Within this package homebrew developers are able to distribute a skin and multiple addons.
-The delivery mechanism used within the Kodi scene is called a wizard with the Replicant Wizard being the most prominent.
+The delivery mechanism used within the Kodi scene is called a wizard.